lturjman/lturjman/README.md

 ## Hi there 👋

+- 🌱 I'am currently learning web development and in particular the Javascript language at La Capsule school.
+- 🔭 I was former communications manager and graphic designer.
+- 💬 Ask me if you have any questions
+- 📫 How to reach me: contact@lauraturjman.fr

+## Welcome to my GitHub!

 <!--
 **lturjman/lturjman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.